ebanner/pynt/README.md

 ### On-the-fly notebook creation

 No more copy and pasting code into jupyter notebooks.
-Each expression gets its own cell.
+Each line of code gets its own cell.

 ![Alt Text](https://github.com/ebanner/pynt-assets/blob/master/gif/generate-notebook.gif)